The Ultimate Guide to Google’s Local Service Ads

 That’s why they should be excited for Google’s newest search offering – Local Service Ads:

-Google’s Local Service Ads cater to specific industries, such as locksmiths, plumbers, garage door professionals, electricians, and HVAC services.
+Google’s Local Service Ads are a great supplement to the local SEO strategy for specific industries such as locksmiths, plumbers, garage door professionals, electricians, and HVAC services.

 When a searcher enters a query, they may see several trusted professionals in their area positioned right above the traditional paid search ads; these new ads show a business number, hours, ratings, and reviews.